psharma04/essay-plagiarism-checker/README.md

 # Essay Plagiarism Checker
-A simple concpet for a script that takes an essay and checks it for potential plagiarism.
+A simple concept for a script that takes an essay and checks it for potential plagiarism.

 Concepts: